-As someone who has been pregnant, nursing, or both continually since I got married, I’ve seen first hand how supplements can make a pregnancy (and delivery) easier!
+As someone who has quite a bit of experience being pregnant and nursing over the last decade, I’ve seen first hand how supplements can make a pregnancy (and delivery) easier!

-Each woman’s dietary and nutrient needs will vary, but as a general rule, a nutrient-dense diet is the most important factor in her ability to get enough vitamins and minerals during pregnancy.
+Each woman’s dietary and nutrient needs will vary, but as a general rule, a nutrient-dense diet is the most important factor in her ability to get enough vitamins and minerals during pregnancy and supplements can’t take the place of a healthy diet and good lifestyle habits.

 - Lots of high quality protein from high quality sources like grass-fed beef, free-range poultry and eggs, and wild, caught, sustainable seafood (smaller fish preferable).
 Organ meats from grass fed sources are also wonderful for pregnancy and nursing and can help reduce the chance of anemia.

 - Large amounts of vegetables, especially green ones!
-Green veggies have folic acid, which is important for fetal growth, and are also high in many other nutrients.
+Green veggies have folate, which is important for fetal growth, and are also high in many other nutrients.
 They help prevent the constipation that can sometimes occur during pregnancy, and are great for making sure nursing moms are getting enough vitamins.
+During pregnancy, I live by the motto of “When in doubt, eat more veggies.”

 - Healthy Fats galore!
 Pregnancy and nursing are not times to skimp on healthy fats.
 Quality fats are absolutely vital for baby’s brain development, organ and tissue growth, and good milk production for mom.
-Sources like healthy meats, coconut oil and coconut products, olive oil, avocados, and nuts are especially good during pregnancy (peanuts are not nuts!).
+Sources like healthy meats, coconut oil and coconut products, olive oil, avocados, and nuts are especially good during pregnancy.

 - Other high nutrient foods like homemade bone broth, soups, fermented vegetables like homemade sauerkraut, fruit (especially berries) and green smoothies are also great for pregnancy and nursing.